 Should you have any queries or problems (that you have not been able to resolve using the various sources of information in this handbook and elsewhere) we strongly recommend you talk to us.
 Any issues relating to your work then please contact either the lecturer concerned or your Director of Studies (most academic staff are available at specific times of the week).
 Administrators are available in office hours (typically 10.00 to 12.00, 14.00 to 16.00, Monday to Friday).
+If you can't find anybody, or you have not had your queries answered, please contact the Graduate School Manager or Deputy.

-Any post for you will be sent to your pigeon hole located in 3 East Level 3 outside the main DSPS Undergraduate Office.
+You can collect your post from the pigeon holes located within your Department (see your Departmental Administrator for further details).
 Any mail addressed to you care of the University or the Department, internal mail, and messages from members of staff will be placed there, and you can also leave messages for other students.
 You should check your pigeon-hole as soon as you arrive at the University and at least once a week thereafter.
 The Department cannot accept responsibility for mail not collected by students.
-Any post should be addressed as follows: